70ViRNaND/BeginnerIntroSeries-SignalDenoising/README.md

 # Basic Signal Denoising with Matlab
-This Repo contain files (also code) for Signal Denoising.
+This Repo contain files (also code) for Basic Signal Denoising.
 The code itself may subject to change.